yakshaveinc/linux/README.md

-# linux
-consulting services, bits and pieces for Linux projects
+Continuous integration snippets and common tasks for devops on Linux.